-Prototype systems currently are 18cm x 18cm x 18cm, 3kg with battery for an operating time of four hours.
+Systems is 18cm x 18cm x 18cm, 3kg with battery for an operating time of four hours.
 A true Point of Care system.

 Gold Nanorods (GNRs) from Nanopartz.
 Typically, the GNRs simply need to be added to the PCR mixture, with no other preparations required.
 More recently, we have developed room temperature stable lyophilized GNRs that are readily resuspended in water.
 This is very critical as one can contemplate the plasmonic PCR device without any concerns related to refrigeration requirements; as all components of PCR mixtures are also available lyophilized the POC implementation is now easier.

 Real time label-free monitoring of plasmonic polymerase chain reaction products Gideon Uchehara, Andrew G. Kirk, Mark Trifiro, Miltiadis Paliouras, Padideh Mohammadyousef, Proc.
 SPIE 10969, Nano-, Bio-, Info-Tech Sensors and 3D Systems III, 109690A (27 March 2019); doi: 10.1117/12.2518295